wfuener/VICTR_RDR_Test/Readme.md

 Run `docker-compose up --build` the first time you run the code.
 Afterwards you can just run `docker-compose up` because the containers already have been build
 ### This solution should provide

-`GET /test-data`This first endpoint only exists for demo purposes so you don't have to connect to the database to view the generated data and ids
+`GET /test-data`This first endpoint only exists for demo purposes so you don't have to connect to the database to view the generated data and ids. `user_id` and `event_id` are randomly generated so you will have to run this to get the data the database was seeded with.

 ```
 curl 127.0.0.1:8000/test-data
 NOTE its easier to read output if you pipe it though the jq tool e.g. curl 127.0.0.1:8000/test-data | jq